Teochew Min: Classification

 The prestige dialects of Teochew all belong to the Northern branch.
 The Northern Teochew dialects are mutually intelligible between each other, but less so with the Southern branch.

 Various stereotypes and cultural traits are associated with different Teochew dialects.
-For instance, within the Shantou city, the urban Swatow dialect is perceived as "energetic", "gentle", but also "snobbish" or "pretentious" by speakers of other dialects; the Chenghai dialect (similar to urban Chaozhou dialect) is perceived as "soft", "cute", and "high-pitched"; the Teoyeo dialect is perceived as "harsh", "aggressive" and "countrified".
+For instance, within the Shantou city, the urban Swatow dialect is perceived as "energetic", "gentle", but also "snobbish" or "pretentious" by speakers of other dialects; the Chenghai dialect (similar to urban Chaozhou dialect) is perceived as "soft", "cute", and "high-pitched"; the Chaoyang dialect is perceived as "harsh", "aggressive" and "countrified".

 Writing system

 Written Southern Min is known since at least the 16th century.
 The earliest known work is a 1566 edition of the Tale of the Lychee Mirror, a folk drama written in a mixture of Teochew and Chinchew Hokkien.

 Teochew writing is neither standardized nor is widely used.
 In Imperial China, most writing was conducted in Classical Chinese, while vernacular writing was only used in novels, songbooks and opera scripts.
 After the Xinhai revolution, only written Mandarin was supported by the government, while speakers of other Sinitic languages, including Teochew, remaining largely illiterate in their own tongues.

 Teochew rime dictionaries appeared relatively late, the earliest of them being "Fifteen consonants of Teochew sound" (潮聲十五音, 1913) by Zhang Shizhen (張世珍), "Ji Mu Zhi Yin"(擊木知音, 1915) by Jiangxia Maotingshi (江夏懋亭氏) and "Fifteen consonants of Teochew language" (潮語十五音, 1921) by Jiang Rulin (蔣儒林).